This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Instructions

-- In a food processor or blender combine the fresh basil, almonds, vegetarian hard cheese, pressed garlic clove and the juice of one lemon.
+• In a food processor or blender combine the fresh basil, pine nuts or almonds, Parmesan cheese, pressed garlic clove and the juice of one lemon.
 Process until smooth.
 With the motor of the food processor still running pour in the olive oil through a chute and process for 10-20 seconds longer.
 Turn the food processor off and taste the pesto, add a pinch of salt if necessary.